 Xeroderma Pigmentosum (XP) is a rare, inherited, incurable condition affecting approximately one in 250,000 of the general population.
 People with XP cannot tolerate ultraviolet radiation (UVR) from natural light, not just sunshine.

 We cannot see or feel UVR, but it can cause normal cells to become cancerous.
 For people with XP, the damage caused by UVR cannot be repaired.
 Miniscule exposure can cause skin and eye cancers from around the age of eight.
-Life expectancy is around 32 years, with skin cancer being main cause of death.
 Preventing skin and eye cancers requires absolute protection from UVR.
 Protective films are applied to car windows, homes, schools, and offices.
 Outdoor activity requires full cover-up with clothing and headwear, even on a cloudy day.

 While clothing can be purchased, any headwear is homemade.
 Patients and families say the headwear steams up, interferes with seeing, talking, and they receive unkind comments on their appearance.
 Many avoid all of this by not covering up, with disastrous consequences including eye damage/visual impairment, eye, and skin cancers.